tdilauro/Simplified-wiki/LibraryRegistryDesign.md

  logo or logo_url
  color
  patron_policy
- shapefile
  adobe_name
  adobe_secret
 ```

 ## Aliases

 A library may have many aliases.
-"BPL" and "Bklyn" are aliases for the Brooklyn Public Library.
-"BPL" is also an alias for the Boston Public Library.
+An alias is an alternate name for the library organization itself.

 ```
 aliases